 What color goes with a white kitchen?

-While a totally white scheme does risk looking a tad harsh and clinical, bringing a couple of other hues won't interfere with that fresh look but will add some interest and personality, so don't shy away from adding a few accent colors.
+While a totally white scheme does risk looking blank and clinical, bringing a couple of other hues won't interfere with that fresh look.
+Instead it will add some interest and personality, so don't shy away from adding a few accent colors.

 If you want to go for a bold contrast, obviously strong, primary colors are going to be your best bet.
 Vivid blues, reds, and yellows are easy to bring in the form of accessories, appliances (a cute red kettle?
 Yes please!), and lighting.

 'When you can’t do without color, adds splashes of your favorite hues with wall clocks, painted shelves, colorful kitchenware, artwork and potted plants.' explains Shillingford.

 For a softer, more subtle vibe, tonal and pastel colors will work in an all-white kitchen too.
 You can add more of these colors than the primary ones, so rather than sticking to small accents in your kitchen, why not paint a wall in a dusky pink or a sage green?
 You could even paint your cabinets too – two tone kitchens are bang on trend at the moment so could be a quick way to update your all-white kitchen.

 Of course!
 White kitchens are a classic that are never going to go out of style.
 If you are worried about your kitchen dating, white is in fact the best color to go for because it's such a blank canvas.
 You can keep your kitchen cabinets really simple and then change up how you accessories the room as your tastes and style changes.

 For example, handleless kitchens are so sleek, creating a streamlined, minimalist effect for the room.
 But, if you like a little detail, metallic handles can add a chic, but subtle depth to the color scheme, while cup handles are a great choice if you want a vintage or rustic touch.
 You could add more warmth also by adding leather strap handles for more of a Scandi finish.